changm/SilkDocs/silk.md

 On the parent process, newer vsync messages update a vsync timestamp but do not actually queue any tasks on the *main thread*.
 Once the parent process' *main thread* executes the refresh driver tick, it uses the most updated vsync timestamp to tick the refresh driver.
-After the refresh driver has ticked, new vsync messages can begin to queue another refresh driver tick task.
+After the refresh driver has ticked, one single vsync message is queued for another refresh driver tick task.
 On the content process, the IPDL **compress** keyword automatically compresses IPC messages.

 ### Multiple Monitors
 In order to have multiple monitor support for the **RefreshDrivers**, we will have multiple active **RefreshTimers**.
 Each **RefreshTimer** will be associated with a specific **Display** via an id and tick when it's respective **Display** vsync occurs.
 We will have **N RefreshTimers**, where N is the number of connected displays.
 Each **RefreshTimer** will still have multiple **RefreshDrivers**.
 When a tab or window change monitors, the **nsIWidget** will receive a display changed notification.
 Based on which display the window is on, the window will switch to the correct **RefreshTimerVsyncDispatcher** and **CompositorVsyncDispatcher** on the parent process.
 Each **TabParent** should also send a notification to their child.
 Each **TabChild**, given the display ID, switches to the correct **RefreshTimer** associated with the display ID.
 When each display vsync occurs, it will send one IPC message to notify vsync.
 The vsync message will contain a display ID, to tick the appropriate **RefreshTimer** on the content process.
 There will still be only one **VsyncParent/VsyncChild** pair, just each vsync notification will include a display ID, which maps to the correct **RefreshTimer**.

 #Object Lifetime
-Object lifetime
 1. CompositorVsyncDispatcher - Lives as long as the nsBaseWidget associated with the VsyncDispatcher
 2. CompositorVsyncObserver - Lives and dies the same time as the CompositorParent.
 3. RefreshTimerVsyncDispatcher - As long as the associated display object, which is the lifetime of Firefox.